Breast Milk vs Formula: How Do They Compare?

 - Omega-3 fatty acids such as DHA

 Therefore, infant formulas use a special blend of oils in order to approximate the fatty acid profile of human breast milk.
 Manufacturers often use skimmed milk instead of whole milk as the base for infant formula so that oil can be added to achieve a ratio that is closer to breast milk.
 Therefore, the use of skimmed milk in infant formula does not mean that the formula is fat deficient in any way.
+If you want a whole milk formula recipe, Holle Pre and Kendamil are two great options.

 - Palmitic acid